naugtur/backbone-redux-migrator/README.md

 Backbone.reduxApp.dispatchAction({ type: SET_ITEM, item: itemId })
 ```

+### Chooser use pattern

+`ConnectedChooser` is using `connect` from `react-redux` to automatically retrieve the choice from your store.
+If you decide to use a different key in your store instead of `choice` you can import `Chooser` and wrap it in `connect` on your own.
+You can also use `Chooser` directly.
+It requires you to pass `chosen` property.

 ## QYMH
 Questions You Might Have

 ### Why not pass full routing path from Backbone to redux?

-That would require forcing consumers of this library to use react-router (or any other router, but not their choice).
+That would require forcing consumers of this library to use react-router (or any other router I integrate with, but not their choice).
 Letting Backbone app dispatch actions seems like a good replacement and is much more versatile.
 Any parametrized route can be a field in store instead.

 With the right reducers in place, one can even push content of a fetched model into the redux app to save some http requests using `dispatchAction`.
 But this is only recommended if you're in the process of rewriting multiple views to react+redux and some still need the model.